 A 34 year old female with a large right sided pleural effusion Answers: 1.
 Clinical Examination: Inspection – signs of respiratory distress (tachypnoea, accessory muscle use, difficulty in speaking full sentences), asymmetrical chest expansion Palpation – Reduced chest expansion, tracheal … Continue reading

 A 34 year old female presents to your ED with right sided chest pain and increasing shortness of breath.
 She has a history of chronic alcohol abuse and recurrent pancreatitis.
 A CXR performed shows a large right sided pleural effusion. … Continue reading

-This frontal chest x-ray is from a 43 year old with exacerbation of asthma.
-What can you glean from the x-ray?
+This lumbar spine AP x-ray is from a 52 year old chronic alcoholic with low back pain.
+What incidental finding can you observe on the x-ray?